 Computers, smartphones, and social media saturate our daily loves, yet we rarely reflect on how they shape the world.
 The incredible technological thresholds crossed in the last decade have brought not only new opportunities, but also new questions.
 What should we avoid and what should we embrace?
 Does the Christian faith give us guidance on how to live in a digital age?

-The following resources that help provide an overall biblical perspective on work and vocation, no matter what your individual calling.
+The following resources help provide an overall biblical perspective on work and calling, no matter what your individual calling.

-Looking for wisdom about discerning your own vocation?
+Looking for wisdom about discerning your own calling?
 Here are some resources to get you started: